My Plan Was a Home Birth…

 Once my body healed, I was finally able to process the fact that I was now a mom.
 While adjusting to this new way of life as a mother, I also had to work through the fact that my birth did not turn out how I had expected it would.
 With time and some healing, I am working through unmet expectations with my birth story.

-To all the C-section Moms,
+To All the C-section Moms,

 To all the new mothers whose birth stories did not go as planned, be kind to yourself.
 If your baby came to this earth through a c-section, give yourself time to recover both mentally and emotionally.
 Let your partner or others help you.
 You can be disappointed about your birth while still being in love with your new baby.
 At the end of the day, regardless of how this truth remains, you brought a baby into this world, and that is HARD work.
 If you wanted a vaginal birth, your body did not fail you, and you are not a failure.
 Every birth experience is different, and there is hope and redemption for your next birth.